GraemeClarke/CSC_475_Visualizer/README.md

 # cube.space
-Audio visualizer project designed intially for CSC 475 - Musicial Information Retrieval Techniques.
-Continually being developed. <br />
+An audio visualizer project designed intially for CSC 475 - Musicial Information Retrieval Techniques - continually being further developed. <br />

 ## How to run:
 Download .zip to run on macOS, Windows (Untested), or Linux (Untested).